ojayjonathan/digital_vegetable_market/README.md

+# Digital Vegetable Market
-Digital Vegetable Market, an e-commerce solution for farmers and wholesale market traders.
-This project consists of a web server with a REST API, a mobile application, and an admin management dashboard.
+A comprehensive e-commerce solution for farmers and wholesale market traders.

-With Digital Vegetable Market, farmers can easily list and market their products, and wholesale market traders can order fresh farm produce with just a few clicks on their mobile devices.
-The mobile application allows users to manage their accounts, products, and payments, as well as view and make orders.
-The admin dashboard gives the system administrator the tools to manage the system and view user feedback and order details.
+## Components
+- Web server with REST API
+- Mobile application
+- Admin management dashboard

+## Features
+- List and market products for farmers
+- Order fresh farm produce for wholesale market traders
+- Manage accounts, products, and payments on the mobile application
+- View and make orders on the mobile application
+- Admin dashboard provides tools to manage the system and view user feedback and order details

+## Technologies
+- Fast API (Web server)
+- Flutter (Mobile application)